-In 1968, George Romero’s stark, black & white film Night of the Living Dead shocked audiences, redefined horror, and launched the zombie genre.
+In 1968, George Romero’s black & white film Night of the Living Dead shocked audiences, redefined horror, and launched the zombie genre.

 Over five years, Modern Robot has performed accompaniments to dozens of films: odd instructional and industrial films, campy B-movies, flight and space footage, and a wide range of more traditional silent films.
 What started out as an loose improvisational group has become a project that takes each movie as its own creative concept.
 For each show, Ben Singer assembles performers and creates musical outline that both complements the film and creates something new out of the combination.

 Ben combines the formal training in jazz and classical music he received at Eastman School of Music with the roots music of his British folk-singing, bluegrass-playing parents and with the technology of being a computer programmer.